Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Holographic classical and quantum correlations

 The monotonicity $J(AC|B)\ge J(A|B)$ is equivalent to

-where $ABCD$ is pure.
-This can be proven geometrically and the proof will be presented elsewhere~\cite{Louisia:2025}.
+where $ABCD$ forms a pure state.
+This can be proven geometrically and the proof is presented~\cite{Louisia:2025bxz}.
 A nontrivial example of the geometrical proof is illustrated in Fig.~\ref{fig:mono-geom}.
 This monotonicity relation is a novel inequality involving the EWCS.
 Equivalently, this relation implies that the difference of either the EWCS or the Markov gap $h(A:B)$, which is dual to $2E_W(A:B)-I(A:B)$ in holography~\cite{Hayden:2021gno,Zou:2020bly}, lower bounds the conditional entropy or conditional mutual information $I(B:C|D)\equiv S_{BD}+S_{CD}-S_{BCD}-S_D$, respectively: